nodejs/cjs-module-lexer/README.md

 #### Named Exports Parsing

-The basic matching rules for named exports are `exports.name`, `exports['name']` or `Object.defineProperty(exports, 'name', ...)`.
+The basic matching rules for named exports are `exports.name` and `exports['name']`.
 This matching is done without scope analysis and regardless of the expression position:

 ```js
 // DETECTS EXPORTS: a, b